brunodimarco/brunodimarco.github.io/README.md

 ---

 ### 🧬 Alzheimer Progression Predictor
-Applied machine learning thesis focused on forecasting cognitive deterioration in Alzheimer's disease
+Applied machine learning thesis focused on classifying Alzheimer's disease patients by cognitive decline rate and forecasting a clinical phenotype

-- Ensemble model (SVM, Random Forest, voting classifier)
+- ML Ensemble model classifiers approach: Support Vector Machines (SVM), Logistic Regression, Random Forest, XGBoost
-- Accuracy >80% at 12-month prediction horizon
-- Dataset: ADNI, biomarkers (PTAU, NFL), MMSE
+- Developed classification pipeline to identify fast vs slow decliners based on clinical and CSF biomarkers
+- Accuracy: 77% at 6-month horizon, 81% at 12 months
+- Trained on the ADNI dataset (MMSE, age, sex, Aβ42, p-Tau181, t-Tau, APOE ε4)
+- Validated on an independent dataset from the University of Palermo using matching biological and clinical markers

-> _“From patient data to predictive insight.”_
+> _“From patient data to predictive insight.
+Supporting longitudinal care with AI.”_

 ---